rodrimati1992/const_format_crates/README.md

 # Cargo features

 - "fmt": Enables the [`std::fmt`]-like API,
-requires Rust nightly becauase it uses mutable references in const fn.
+requires Rust nightly because it uses mutable references in const fn.<br>
+This feature includes the `formatc`/`writec` formatting macros.

-- "derive": implies the "fmt" feature, provides the `ConstDebug` derive macro to format user-defined types at compile-time.
+- "derive": implies the "fmt" feature, provides the `ConstDebug` derive macro to format user-defined types at compile-time.<br>
+This implicitly uses the `syn` crate, so clean compiles take a bit longer than without the feature.

 - "constant_time_as_str": implies the "fmt" feature.
 An optimization that requires a few additional nightly features,